barionleg/cesium.wiki.gs/CZML-Structure.md

     "someProperty": [
         {
             "interval": "2012-04-30T12:00:00Z/13:00:00Z",
-            "value": 5
+            "number": 5
         },
         {
             "interval": "2012-04-30T13:00:00Z/14:00:00Z",
-            "value": 6
+            "number": 6
         },
     ]
 }
 ```

 Here we define the "someProperty" property over two intervals, the first from noon to 1:00 PM UTC where the value of the property is 5, and the other from 1:00 PM to 2:00 PM UTC where the value of the property is 6.
+We use `number` to indicate the value because this is a number-type property.
+Some properties, notably properties that indicate position, allow the value to be specified in multiple formats, such as a Cartesian X,Y,Z position or a Cartographic longitude, latitude, height position.
+The [[CZML Content]] page lists the types of data supported for each property, and the value names to use with each.

+The `interval` property is optional.
+If it is not specified, the interval is assumed to span all time.
+It doesn't make much sense to specify multiple infinite intervals, or intervals that overlap in general, but if you do, the one later in the CZML file or stream takes precedence.